csecht/opencv-contour-utility2/README.md

 Note that the `--color` command line argument does nothing with `equalize_it.py`.

 ## color_it.py
-The module `equalize_it.py` does not involve contours, but explores HSV colorspace for finding objects of specific colors.
-HSV color boundaries are set with two sets of three slide bars for the upper and lower bounds using a 0-255 scale (screenshot below).
-There is also a pull-down menu of pre-selected colors, which can be optimized using the sliders to suit your specific needs.
-Selected HSV values and the resulting color-masked image can be saved.
+The module `equalize_it.py` does not involve contours, but explores HSV colorspace for finding specific colors using cv2.COLOR_BGR2HSV; masking is performed with cv2.inRange and cv2.bitwise_and methods.
+HSV color boundaries are set with two sets of three slide bars for the upper and lower bounds.
+The sliders use a 0-255 scale of BRG values to be converted to HSV colorspace (screenshot below).
+There is also a pull-down menu of pre-selected colors.
+The color can be used as a starting point for subsequent optimization for your specific images.
+Selected values and the resulting color-masked image can be saved.

 There are button toggles to apply or remove a blurring filter for the input image and noise reduction for the color mask.
 These operations, while adjustable in `contour_it.py`, are hard-coded here, but generally work well for color masking.
 The hard-coded parameter values used are listed in the report window.